The Technology

 For each frame:

-The remaining high-intensity regions are classified as cloud pixels.
+The remaining residual regions are classified as cloud candidates.

-Cloudiness is reported as a fractional sky coverage, computed as the percentage of sky pixels exceeding the modeled clear-sky radiance threshold after masking and correction.
+Cloudiness is reported as fractional sky coverage, computed from the percentage of valid sky pixels exceeding the modeled clear-sky residual threshold after masking and correction.

 This approach provides:

-For diagnostic and visualization purposes, optional overlays may be rendered, including:
+For visualization and diagnostic purposes, optional overlays may include:

 These overlays do not affect cloud detection calculations.